SoftSec-KAIST/SURI/README.md

 benchmark).

 N.B.
 We exclude SPEC benchmark binaries from our dataset because they are proprietary.
-See Section 1.3 for more details.
+See Section 1.1.4 and 1.3 for more details.

 ## 1. Preperation